 To create transactionally consistent backups or replicas of VMs that run Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing in job settings.

-Application-aware processing is Veeam's proprietary technology based on Microsoft VSS.
+Application-aware processing is the Veeam technology based on Microsoft VSS.
 Microsoft VSS is responsible for quiescing applications on the VM and creating a consistent view of application data on the VM guest OS.
 Use of Microsoft VSS ensures that there are no unfinished database transactions or incomplete application files when Veeam Backup & Replication triggers the VM checkpoint and starts copying VM data to the target.
 For more information about Microsoft VSS, see Microsoft Docs.

 Application-aware processing for Microsoft Windows Server versions is supported by corresponding versions of Microsoft Hyper-V (see Microsoft Docs).
 To use application-aware processing, you must have Hyper-V Integration Services and the latest updates installed on the VM guest OS.

 If a VM runs an application that does not support Microsoft VSS (there is no VSS writer for this particular type of application, for example, MySQL), Veeam Backup & Replication will not be able to utilize Microsoft VSS and application-aware processing for this VM.
 To process such VMs, you can use Microsoft Hyper-V guest quiescence with pre-freeze and post-thaw scripts.
 For more information, see Microsoft Hyper-V Guest Quiescence and Pre-Freeze and Post-Thaw Scripts.